damobrisbane/operator_baseline/README.md

 # Operator Baseline

-Shell script focused tooling for front-end loading of Openshift operator catalogs used in mirroring.
+Shell script focused tooling for front-end loading of Openshift index catalogs and operator images used in mirroring.
 Useful for disconnected environments with a need to baseline operators on "minVersion" and consume the associated catalog indexes, independently of any upstream catalog updates.
 See [Creating the image set configuration](https://docs.redhat.com/en/documentation/openshift_container_platform/4.18/html/disconnected_environments/mirroring-in-disconnected-environments#oc-mirror-building-image-set-config-v2_about-installing-oc-mirror-v2).

 Given an input pullspecs, output catalog operators, channels and versions.
 May optionally include operator bundle image references, or output an ImageSetConfiguration (ISC).
 A "pullspec" is a list of operators/catalog packages, where the only requirement is the package name.